 The frame design of the bike should make it easy for any user to access the seat.
 AFG bikes offer a unique step-thru frame design that allows the user to step through the frame and sit down, making it ideal for users of any fitness level to simply get on and go.

 Flywheel The flywheel controls the bike’s resistance and determines how smooth and consistent your ride will be, depending on the flywheel weight.
 The heavier the flywheel, the more powerful and steadier the movement.
-For a recumbent or bike, look for a 12-pound or heavier flywheel.
-AFG recumbent flywheels start at 18 pounds.
 The flywheel is a crucial element of any bike—be sure to test out the bike to ensure the ride is smooth and consistent enough for your needs.

 Warranty Look for bikes than are ensured to last and cover parts replacements for at least a year.
 AFG warranties offer lifetime protection on frames and brakes, as well as three years for parts and one year for unlimited in-home repairs.
 The better the warranty, the more durable your bike will be and less maintenance it will require down the road.